Battle of Manzikert: Prelude

 The march across Asia Minor was long and difficult.
 Romanos brought a luxurious baggage train, which did not endear him to his troops.
 The local population also suffered plundering by his Frankish mercenaries, whom he was obliged to dismiss.
-The expedition rested at Sebasteia on the river Halys, reaching Theodosiopolis in June 1071.
+The expedition rested at Sebasteia on the Halys River, reaching Theodosiopolis in June 1071.
 Some of his generals suggested continuing the march into the Seljuk territory and catching Alp Arslan before he was ready.
 Others, including Nicephorus Bryennius, suggested they wait and fortify their position.
 It was decided to continue the march.
+Then they moved to Khnus city.
+The Byzantine army, which was heading towards the Malazgirt Plain, chose the route of the Kocasu Stream flowing through Khnus as a route to meet its water needs, and the army manufactured the spears to be used in the war from the trees growing in Khnus and its surroundings.

 Thinking that Alp Arslan was either further away or not coming at all, Romanos marched towards Lake Van, expecting to retake Manzikert quickly and the nearby fortress of Khliat if possible.
 Alp Arslan was already in the area, however, with allies and 30,000 cavalry from Aleppo and Mosul.
 Alp Arslan's scouts knew exactly where Romanos was, while Romanos was completely unaware of his opponent's movements.